Bark Tanned Deerskin

 We use the finest full grain, vegetable tanned cowhide from tanneries in Pennsylvania and New York.
 Vegetable tanning allows the leather to continue to absorb water and oils throughout its lifetime, developing a rich dark patina with use.
-Our vegetable tanned cowhides include Natural, Russet, Tobacco, Noir, Sierra, and Corbeau.
+Our vegetable tanned cowhide colors include Natural, Russet, Tobacco, Noir, and Corbeau.

-We periodically introduce leather products that have been dyed using ancient methods or unique materials.
+In addition to our hand dyed Roo Collection, we periodically introduce other ancient dye methods or unique materials.
 Vinegaroon is a method of darkening vegetable tanned leather using iron and vinegar that dates back thousands of years.
-We chose this classic coloring method to "tattoo" the wallets and belts in our Berber Collection.
-Our Mulberry products are similarly special - colored with a subtle purple dye created by reducing the juice of berries from a tree outside our studio.
+We use this classic coloring method to "tattoo" the wallets and belts in our Berber Collection.
+Our Mulberry Disciple Wallet was colored with a subtle purple dye created by reducing the juice of berries from a tree outside our studio.

 Horween Shell Cordovan

 For over 100 years, the Horween tannery in Chicago has been tanning the hindquarters of the horse into a soft, durable leather renown for its self-moisturizing oils.
 The cult following of this special material is testimony to its scarceness.
 See our products in Shell Cordovan No 8 and Black Shell Cordovan.

 All Barrett Alley products are carefully edged and finished by hand.
 We use a combination of dark wildflower beeswax from Texas and hand burnishing to add a polished edge to our leather accessories.
 Beeswax has been used as a natural way to waterproof and condition leather for centuries.